chrisoChen/chrisoChen.github.io/README.md

 # portfolio1

-PortfolioV1 to showcase projects I have worked on.
+A simple portfolio to showcase projects I have worked on.
+Built with vanilla HTML and CSS.